skodapetr/discovery/README.md

     - *no-filter* - No filter, explore all states.
     - *isomorphic* - Use RDF4J isomorphic to compare states.
     - *diff* -  Use RDF4J isomorphic to compare diffs of states.
-        Currently this is the fastest available filter and is used by default.
 - *--LevelLimit* - Number of iterations to explore, -1 or not provided, to run without a limit.
 - *--IHaveBadDiscoveryDefinition* - Can be used to ignore issues with Discovery